 ![]() |

-Kaizen in this context refers to continuous improvement with the involvement of all stakeholders and layers of the organization.
+Kaizen is a Japanese word and in this context it refers to continuous improvement with the involvement of all stakeholders and layers of the organization.
 Dr. Shigeo Shingo excelled at systematically finding the root causes and permanently correcting them.
 He taught others how to identify root causes and identify waste, while making it enjoyable.

 There are those that continuously improve and those that continuously improve faster.
 Continuous improvement is often not enough, many are always improving and survival requires it as the economy globalizes and competition intensifies.

-In the video below is an example of a well coordinated Kaizen event from start to finish.
-Interest is created, the material is kept simple, appears to be fun, and most importantly....results.
+The video below is an example of a well-coordinated Kaizen event from start to finish.
+Interest is created, the material is kept simple, fun, and most importantly....results.

-Kaizen requires the engagement of the workers, suppliers, and all layer of the organization.
+Kaizen requires the engagement of the workers, suppliers, and all layers of the organization.
 The key is seeing and understanding the problems rather

 than acting on assumptions on how the process should work.
 Gemba walks